50 Things Every Local Needs To Do In Delhi That’ll Make You Love The City Even More!

 15. Explore Museo Photography Museum

 An obscure gem located in the heart of Gurgaon, not many are aware of this passionate and beautifully quirky museum run by Aditya Arya, a renowned Indian photographer known for collecting, curating and archiving rare collections of photographs.
-Giving you a chance to travel back in time and live the evolution of the camera, the Vintage Camera Museum, established back in 2009, is an in-house treasure trove of analogue cameras showcased by Aditya himself.
+Giving you a chance to travel back in time and experience the evolution of the camera, the Vintage Camera Museum, established back in 2009, is an in-house treasure trove of analogue cameras showcased by Aditya himself.
 Famed as a collector of cameras for the past 35 years now, Aditya buys it from scrap dealers or flea markets, fixes it and keeps it in his nirvana!

 Where | Museo Camera Centre For The Photographic Arts - Shri Ganesh Mandir Marg, DLF Phase IV, Sector 28, Gurugram